 The place needed MAJOR work.
 The previous owners of the house had lived here since the 1940’s.
-That was also the last time any major renovations had been made.
+There had been a few updates since then, but not many.
 Our house was built sometime in the 1880's but we think the kitchen was added on in the 20's or 30's.

-When we purchased the house in 2010, the sellers were shocked we were actually going to LIVE here.
-They were certain whoever purchased the property would bulldoze the house and build a new house.
+When we purchased the house in 2010, the seller told us they were certain whoever purchased the property would bulldoze the house and build a new house.

 We had managed to sell our previous home in 2010, but at a massive loss (during the major housing slump), so were completely broke and living tight on one income.
 Affording food was our main priority.

 When we decided to look for a new home, we declared we did NOT want another fixer upper (since we had just lost our shirt on our last fixer upper).
 Huh.
 Somehow we ended up buying a house that people thought should be bulldozed. [ Insert maniacal laugh here]